RobinTTY/NordigenApiClient/README.md

        Console.WriteLine($"Accounts couldn't be retrieved: {accountsResponse.Error.Summary}");
    ```

-4. Now you can retrieve details about the bank account and the balances/transactions:
+7. Now you can retrieve details about your bank account and the balances/transactions using the account ID(s) we just acquired:

    ```cs
    var accountId = "your-account-id";